Los Angeles Convention Center

-The Los Angeles Convention Center is a convention center in the southwest section of downtown Los Angeles.
+The Los Angeles Convention Center is a convention center located in the southwest section of Downtown Los Angeles, California, United States.
 It hosts multiple annual conventions and has often been used as a filming location in TV shows and movies.

 History

 The convention center, designed by architect Charles Luckman, opened in 1971 and expanded in 1981, 1993 and 1997.
 It was originally built as a rectangular building, between Pico Boulevard and 11th Street (now Chick Hearn Ct.) on Figueroa Street.
 The northeast portion of the center was demolished in 1997 to make way for the Staples Center.
 The Convention Center Annex of green glass and white steel frames, mainly on the south side of Pico, was designed by architect James Ingo Freed.

 The area in front of the convention center is known as the Gilbert Lindsay Plaza, named for the late councilman who represented the Downtown area of Los Angeles for several years.
 A 10 ft-high monument honoring "The Emperor of the Great 9th District" was unveiled in 1995.
 The drive between Figueroa Street and the convention center building is also named after Councilman Lindsay.

 On March 1, 1983, a tornado caused damages to the roof and upper-level panels.
 The building was repaired and new convention center lettering signs were installed at a total cost of $3 million.

 On September 15, 2008, the convention center became the first in the U.S. and first Los Angeles City building of its age and size in the U.S. to be Leadership in Energy and Environmental Design (LEED) certified for Existing Buildings from the United States Green Building Council.

+In 2010, the Anschutz Entertainment Group and businessman Casey Wasserman proposed construction of Farmers Field, a US$1 billion combination football stadium and convention center, meant to attract the return of a National Football League (NFL) team to the Los Angeles area.
+The development proposal was abandoned in March 2015 as plans for SoFi Stadium and a later rejected NFL stadium proposal in Carson started to get off the ground.

 In 2013, the Los Angeles City Council voted to let Anschutz Entertainment Group manage the convention center.